Through Knowledge, Justice…

 For more information see my essay on testosterone’s affect on autogynephilic arousal.

-While, a number of MTF AGP transsexuals have reported that their perceived sexual orientation changed after transition, it has been shown that this is because of autogynephilic pseudo-androphilia, in which an individual’s behavioral autogynephilic sexual ideation includes sexual acts, as a female, of sex with men.
+While, a number of MTF AGP transsexuals have reported that their perceived sexual orientation changed after transition, it has been shown that this is because of autogynephilic pseudo-androphilia, in which an individual’s behavioral and/or interpersonal autogynephilic sexual ideation includes sexual acts, as a female, of sex with men.
 Since such autogynephilic ideation depends upon being anatomically female, or at least dressed as female, such perceived orientation changes occur as a consequence of being able to actualize the fantasy during transition or post-operatively.

 For more information, see my essay on Pseudo-Androphilia.